open-xml-templating/docxtemplater/readme.md

-# docxtemplater
+# docxtemplater v1

-You can now use the v1 package (which is still in beta and may change).
-See [here for the new readme](https://github.com/edi9999/docxtemplater/tree/1.x)
 [![Build Status](https://travis-ci.org/edi9999/docxtemplater.svg?branch=master)](https://travis-ci.org/edi9999/docxtemplater)
 [![Download count](http://img.shields.io/npm/dm/docxtemplater.svg)](https://www.npmjs.org/package/docxtemplater)
 [![Current tag](http://img.shields.io/npm/v/docxtemplater.svg)](https://www.npmjs.org/package/docxtemplater)

 **docxtemplater** is a library to generate docx documents from a docx template.
 It can replace tags by their values and replace images with other images.
 It is very user oriented as users can without a lot of programming knowledge create their first template and automatically change variables in it.

-## Documentation (V1)
+## Documentation

-The full documentation of v1 can be found on [read the docs](http://docxtemplater.readthedocs.org/en/1.x/).
+The full documentation of v1 can be found on [read the docs](http://docxtemplater.readthedocs.org/en/latest/).

+See [upgrade.md](upgrade.md) for information about how to migrate from 0.7

-docxtemplater@1.0.0 is still in beta and can be installed with: `npm install docxtemplater@beta`
+docxtemplater@1.0.0 can be installed with: `npm install docxtemplater`

-They may be some breaking changes when the 1.0.0 version comes out.

 ## Demo